-If you both agree on sleep temperature, the Chili products also have the potential to save money.
+If you both agree on sleep temperature, the cooling bed systems also have the potential to save money.
 Using the same amount of energy as one light bulb, you won’t have to worry about outrageous heating or cooling bills while you try to find your perfect temperature!

-We at Chili feel that it’s important to invest in your rest, and with our products, we are dedicated to helping you get your best sleep yet.
-There’s only one thing that should keep couples up at night, and it isn’t arguing over bed temperature.
-Learn more about Chili products.
+We feel that it’s important to invest in your rest, and with our products, we are dedicated to helping you get your best sleep yet.

 Sleeping Together May Be a Nightmare.
 (2017, April 9).
 Better Sleep Council | Start Every Day with a Good Night’s Sleep. https://bettersleep.org/research/survey-american-couples-have-trouble-in-bed/